 "My ABPI" is a forum for the ABPI membership community to interact and share opinions on topics of business interest to the pharmaceutical industry in the UK.
 This is a secure password website only accessible to registered individuals who are employees of ABPI Member Companies or otherwise approved by the ABPI.
 You must apply for permission to be granted access, using the links provided on the Members home page.
 These terms and conditions of use will apply to your use of the Members' Zone.
 Once granted you will be given a login and must generate a password to be kept secure at all times.

-The ABPI Exams Site is accessible only to registered individuals who are seeking to undertake or have already undertaken the ABPI Medical Representatives examination in order to practice as a sales representative in accordance with the ABPI Code of Practice.
-You must apply for permission to be granted access to this part of the ABPI website, using the links provided on the ABPI Exams home page.
-Once granted you will be given a login and must generate a password to be kept secure at all times.
-There will be additional terms and conditions of use for the ABPI Exams Site that you will be expected to adhere at all times.
-These terms are posted on the home page for the Exams Site.
+The ABPI E-learning website is a website accessible only to individuals who have purchased access via the ABPI Exams Site (accessible only to registered individuals who are seeking to undertake or have already undertaken the ABPI Medical Representatives examination in order to practice as a sales representative in accordance with the ABPI Code of Practice).
+Once access has been purchased you will be given a log in and must generate a password to be kept secure at all times.
+There will be additional terms and conditions of use for the ABPI E-learning website that you will be expected to adhere at all times.
+These terms are posted on the home page for the

 The PMCPA Site is a public access website about the ABPI Code of Practice for the pharmaceutical industry which is operated at arm’s length from the ABPI by the Prescription Medicines Code of Practice Authority and hosted on their behalf by Haizum ltd (or such alternative web host as PMCPA may choose at any time).
 There will be additional terms and conditions of use for the PMCPA Site that you will be expected to adhere at all times when on that site.
 These terms are posted on the home page for the PMCPA Site.